Ejected-Media/C500-Sellers-Marketplace/Kotlin/README3.md

 ```

 You now have two distinct project structures established.
 The SysAdmin tool is ready for SSH implementation, and the Seller Dashboard has its networking layer mapped out to talk to your existing Go backend.

+___

+You're very welcome!
+It's exciting to have the foundations for both mobile apps laid out alongside the main platform.
+You now have a clear roadmap for the C500 Collective ecosystem: the Discord-based marketplace for launch, and dedicated Android apps for both infrastructure management (for you) and business management (for your sellers).
+Feel free to reach out whenever you're ready to dive back into any of these projects.
+Good luck!